SyneticNL/Hyral/implementations/nuxt-drupal/documentation/middleware.md

 # DrupalMiddleware
-The `DrupalMiddleware` uses [DruxtRouter] and the wildcards created by [createWildcards] to map routes from Drupal to a route in the `vue-router`.
+The `DrupalMiddleware` uses [DruxtRouter] and the routes created by [createRoute] to map routes from Drupal to a route in the `vue-router`.

-The `DrupalMiddleware` looks for a prop on the resolved route retrieved from Drupal to see if it matches either a static `route` or `wildcard` with prop `drupal: true`.
+It looks for meta on the route to see if it matches either a static `route` or `wildcard` with meta `{ services:  ['drupal'] }`.
+It also uses `resolve` if it is present to resolve the route to Drupal.

-To create the wildcards required for the middleware to handle the depth of routes it is recommended to create the wildcards using the [createWildcards] function.
+To create the routes required for the middleware to handle the routes it is recommended to create the routes using the [createRoute] function.

 ## Usage
 ```javascript